Galink Logo

 • Validating what could be publicly communicated

-• Managing key external relations, particularly with CISA
+• Managing key external relationships, particularly with CISA

-• Interacting with governments and large clients who requested to speak to the CISO
+• Interfacing with governments and major customers who requested to speak to the CISO

-• Removing operational bottlenecks that could slow remediation
+• Removing operational roadblocks that could slow down remediation

-The depth of the security team was critical, as routine operations had to continue despite the leadership's mobilization on the crisis.
+The depth of the security team was decisive, as day-to-day operations had to continue despite leadership being focused on the crisis.

-A "reasonable" security program is not enough in the face of a nation-state.
-After the incident, changes relied on the assumption of compromise and the reduction of impact from a single actor, particularly through:
+A "reasonable" security program is not sufficient against a nation-state.
+Post-incident, developments were based on the assumption of compromise and reducing the impact of a single actor, notably through:

 • A triple build environment